hackclub/opensauce-2024/README.md

 **Brief description of you (or company)**
 _300 max characters_

-23,882 teen hackersteen hackers from around the world who code together.
+23,882 high school hackers from around the world who code together.

 **Website Link**